 The power of Nemelex Xobeh's abilities and of the cards' effects is governed by Invocations.

 - Abandonment.
 You'll lose on average 1 piety every 700 turns.

 Nemelex gives card decks as gifts as the worshiper increases their piety.
-Possible gift decks include the deck of destruction, deck of escape, and the deck of war, although the worshiper can discover other types of decks while exploring the dungeon.
+Possible gift decks include the deck of destruction, deck of escape, and the deck of war.
 Each deck has three strengths: plain, ornate, and legendary, which increase in power accordingly.

 Probability of types of decks to receive as gifts:

 - Destruction: 40%

 The strength of a gift deck is chosen as follows: